ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 All students are expected to consult the [Academic Integrity website](https://www.ualberta.ca/current-students/academic-resources/academic-integrity) for clarification on the various academic offences.
 All forms of academic dishonesty are unacceptable at the University.
 Unfamiliarity of the rules, procrastination or personal pressures are not acceptable excuses for committing an offence.
 Listen to your instructor, be a good person, ask for help when you need it, and do your own work \-- this will lead you toward a path to success.
 Any academic integrity concern in this course will be reported to the College of Natural and Applied Sciences.
 Suspected cases of non-academic misconduct will be reported to the Dean of Students.
 The College, the Faculty, and the Dean of Students are committed to student rights and responsibilities, and adhere to due process and administrative fairness, as outlined in the [Student Academic Integrity Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=193\&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx) and the [Student Conduct Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=190\&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx).
 Please refer to the policy websites for details on inappropriate behaviours and possible sanctions.

 The College of Natural and Applied Sciences (CNAS) has created an [Academic Integrity for CNAS Students](https://eclass.srv.ualberta.ca/course/view.php?id=88399) eClass site.
-Students can self enroll and review the various resources provided, including the importance of academic integrity, examples of academic misconduct & possible sanctions, and the academic misconduct & appeal process.
+Students can self enrol and review the various resources provided, including the importance of academic integrity, examples of academic misconduct & possible sanctions, and the academic misconduct & appeal process.
 They can also complete assessments to test their knowledge and earn a completion certificate.

 *"Integrity is doing the right thing, even when no one is watching."* — C.S.
 Lewis